 How Big Does It Get?

 Although not big in size, the Dwarf Palmetto Palm is big in its good looks.
-The slow-grower grows approximately 5" a year and matures anywhere from 2 to 7 feet tall and with a width of around 3 to 5 feet.
-This makes it a good choice for smaller landscapes or areas.
+The slow-grower grows approximately 5" a year and matures anywhere from 2 to 6 feet tall with a width of around 3 to 5 feet in USDA zones 7a-8.
+This makes it a good choice for smaller landscapes.

 How Much Sun Does It Require?